course-dprep/Airbnb-effect-of-price-on-reviews/README.md

 ## Results
 After running our code, we figured out that the results were very inconsistent and thus hard to generalize conclusion about the data.

 By visualizing the data into barcharts we got the following insights.
 In Amsterdam the cheap private rooms consitently had more yearly reviews than the expensive rooms.
 On the other hand, Berlin, London and Paris showed opposite results as the expensive private rooms consistently got more reviews.
-Our third city Brussels had surprisingly different results, as in 2022 the cheap private rooms got slightly more reviews whereas in 2023 the expensive private rooms got slightly more reviews.
+For the city of Brussels the results were surprisingly different, as in 2022 the cheap private rooms got slightly more reviews whereas in 2023 the expensive private rooms got slightly more reviews.
+Therefore, it at first glance seems that expensive private rooms are getting more reviews.
+However, this finding is only consistent for 3 out of the 5 cities and thus further research needs to be conducted to gain a deeper understanding of the effects of the amount of yearly reviews and the pricing of private rooms.

 # Repository Overview
 ```